pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/README.md

 For historical reasons, Pimcore defaults to PHP as template language, but can easily reconfigured to use [Twig](./00_Twig.md) for templating.

-We're stil working on adding Twig references throughout the documentation.
+We're still working on adding Twig references throughout the documentation.
 In the meantime please:

 * Have a look at the dedicated [Twig](./00_Twig.md) documentation page
 * Check the [Twig Demo](https://github.com/pimcore/demo-basic-twig) as starting point